- Sending money to Thailand from Australia is easy, but you (or the recipient) might be responsible for paying taxes.

 Australia doesn't limit international transactions, although you must declare all transfers of $10,000 or more.
 Thailand imposes no limit on the amount of foreign currency (or Thai baht equivalent) that can be transferred into a Thai bank account or an account held with an authorised financial institution, including money transfer agents.

 However, in 2016, Thailand changed the regulations around foreign currency transfers into Thai accounts.
-Smaller amounts sent to family or friends don't incur tax, but if you send a large amount – either as a lump sum or over the course of a few months – the recipient may have to pay up to 10% gift tax.
-In Thailand, all money received from someone who is not expecting a tangible return is considered a gift.
+Smaller amounts sent to family or friends don't incur tax, but if you send a large amount – either as a lump sum or over a few months – the recipient may have to pay up to 10% gift tax.
+In Thailand, all money received from someone not expecting a tangible return is considered a gift.

 How much money can you send to Thailand from Australia?

 While there is no limit on how much money you can send to Thailand, you may be restricted by your bank or financial institution.

 Most banks limit international transfers to about $5000.
 Some give you the possibility to raise the limit to $20,000-$25,000 for personal accounts.
 Business accounts generally enjoy higher limits, but you must comply with your bank's policies.

 Digital money transfer services may also have limits, but they are more generous.
 For instance, Wise (formerly TransferWise) limits personal accounts to $260,000 per transfer, while businesses can send up to $1.8 million by bank transfer.

 If you want to use your card, the limit is $18,000 for all accounts, or you could send up to $50,000 per transaction by PayID.

 How much does it cost to transfer money to Thailand through a bank?